 Paralysis or numbness of the face, arm or leg

 Trouble with seeing in one or both eyes

 What's done in the first minutes or hours after a stroke may determine the level of recovery the person will achieve.
 That's why Dignity Health Neurological Institute of Northern California treats every incoming stroke patient as an emergency.

 Patients arriving in the Emergency Department experiencing stroke symptoms are evaluated for possible treatment with t-PA or evaluated for one of the stroke investigational medicines.
 Dignity Health's emergency medicine physicians have been trained in the assessment of acute stroke patients and work in collaboration with our stroke neurologists.

-Mercy San Juan Medical Center was recently recognized by The Joint Commission as the first and only Comprehensive Stroke Center north of the Bay Area.
+The Dignity Health Neurological Institute of Northern California is the regional leader in stroke care, treating the highest volume of neurovascular patients in Greater Sacramento.
+Mercy San Juan Medical Center was the first Comprehensive Stroke Center north of the Bay Area, as recognized by The Joint Commission.
 This advanced certification recognizes the hospital for its ability to treat the most complex cases of stroke.
-All other Dignity Health hospitals in the Greater Sacramento region—which together comprise the Dignity Health Neurological Institute of Northern California—are certified Primary Stroke Centers.
+All other Dignity Health hospitals are certified Primary Stroke Centers.